Flick: Few Labels Text Classification using K-Aware Intermediate Learning in Multi-Task Low-Resource Languages: Experiments and Results

-\emph{\textbf{LLM:}} We compare Flick with fine-tuned LLMs via QLoRA, given their demonstrated proficiency in handling complex tasks.
+\emph{\textbf{LLMs:}} We compare FLICK with fine-tuned LLMs via QLoRA, given their demonstrated proficiency in handling complex tasks.
 For this purpose, we select Llama3-8B \cite{Res-Comp-p2-Llama-3} and AceGPT \cite{Res-Comp-p2-AceGPT-zhu2024second} as representative models in our comparison.

-\emph{\textbf{Intermediate models:}} To validate the effectiveness of our intermediate stage, we compared Flick performance with Cluster \& Tune \cite{shnarch-etal-2022-cluster} and IDoFew \cite{IDoFew}, which both make use of an inter-training task.
-We also substitute BERT with language-specific BERT such as AraBERTv2 to ensure a fair comparison for Arabic datasets, and a similar approach for the other languages.
+\emph{\textbf{Intermediate models:}} To validate the effectiveness of our intermediate stage, we compared FLICK performance with Cluster \& Tune \cite{shnarch-etal-2022-cluster} and IDoFew \cite{IDoFew}, which both make use of an inter-training task.
+We also substitute BERT with language-specific BERT such as AraBERTv2, to ensure a fair comparison for Arabic datasets, and a similar approach for the other languages.

 We utilised the Adam algorithm \cite{kingma2017adammethodstochasticoptimization} as an optimiser with a learning rate ($\iota$) of 3e-5.
 The epoch and batch size were set to 10 and 64, respectively.
-This setup was employed for the PTM in the final stage.
+This setup was employed for the BERT-based model in the final stage.
 As for Intermediate models, we used the parameters recommended in the original work.

-\subsection{Flick Settings}
+\subsection{FLICK Settings}

 Our experimental approach involves two consecutive intermediate training stages before the fine-tuning process with a few labelled samples.
 In the first stage, we convert all unlabeled data to embeddings using the sentence transformer and apply the paraphrase-multilingual-MiniLM-L12-v2 model, except for the Dialects dataset, where we use all-MiniLM-L6-v2.
 This process yields dense embedding vectors for input to a k-means cluster algorithm.
 Here, k is set to 20, and the maximum iteration is capped at 300.